xiaoxianyu-office/mm/Mobs/Options.md

     RightLeg: 20,25,0
 ```

-### Bees
+## Bee

 #### Anger
 Sets the time in ticks until bee anger ends.
 If set to 0 the bee will not be angry.
 Defaults to `0`.
 ```yaml
   Options: